pymeadow/ccg2lambda_pipe/README.md

 # 0 Introduction

-This repository adapts [the original Python scripts](./ORIG_README.md) to [Scikit-Learn transformers](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html) that can be configured and composed into different [Pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+This repository adapts [the original Python scripts](./ORIG_README.md) to [Scikit-Learn transformers](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html) such that they can be configured and composed through an uniform interface.

-A working Scikit-Learn pipeline can be found [here](./tests/pipe_entail.py).
+[This example](./tests/pipe_entail.py) illustrates they can be composed into a [Scikit-Learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html):

 ```
     basic_pipe = Pipeline([